Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 Rapid spread

-Products can circulate via the internet, private messaging, social networks, or exchanges among young people, with very little reliable information.
+These products can circulate via the internet, private messaging, social networks, or exchanges among young people, with very little reliable information.

 False security

-The “undetectable” myth
+The myth of “undetectable”

-Symptoms of PTC or Buddha Blue poisoning
+Symptoms of PTC or Buddha Blue intoxication

-Psychic signs: panic, hallucinations, paranoia, agitation, incoherent behavior, confusion or suicidal thoughts.
+Psychic signs: panic, hallucinations, paranoia, agitation, incoherent behavior, confusion, or suicidal thoughts.

 Cardiovascular signs: tachycardia, chest pain, palpitations, feeling of tightness.

-Digestive or general signs: nausea, vomiting, abdominal pain, severe fatigue or stupor.
+Digestive or general signs: nausea, vomiting, abdominal pain, severe fatigue, or stupor.

 Emergency response

-What a THC test can miss
+What a THC test might miss

-THC A THC test mainly detects cannabis or its metabolites, but not necessarily synthetic cannabinoids.
+THC A THC test mainly detects cannabis or its metabolites but not necessarily synthetic cannabinoids.

 PTC / Buddha Blue These products may contain molecules different from THC, requiring a specific test.